 During the 2013-14 season, Rahe led the Wildcats to a 19-12 overall record.
 WSU finished 14-6 in Big Sky play and won the conference tournament for the fourth time in the last eight years.
 It was Weber State’s 21st Big Sky title in 51 seasons of conference play.
 Weber State also hosted and won the conference tournament and advanced to the NCAA Tournament for the 15th time.
 The Wildcats fell by nine points to Arizona in the second round of the NCAA Tournament.

 He recruited and coached Lillard to All-American status in 2012, the first player in Big Sky history to be named to an All-American team.
 Lillard is second in Weber State history in career scoring and career 3-pointers and is the school’s all-time leader in free throws and free throw percentage.
 Lillard went on to be the first player in Weber State history to be drafted in the first round of the NBA Draft when he was selected sixth overall by the Portland Trail Blazers in the 2012 NBA Draft.
-He was named Rookie of the Year in 2013 and named to the NBA All-Star team in 2014.
+He was named Rookie of the Year in 2013 and named to the NBA All-Star team in 2014 and 2015.